Single- and Multi-Objective Evolutionary Algorithms for the Knapsack Problem with Dynamically Changing Constraints: Abstract

 \section{Abstract}

 Evolutionary algorithms are bio-inspired algorithms that can easily adapt to changing environments.
-In this paper, we study single- and multi-objective baseline evolutionary algorithms for the classical knapsack problem where the capacity of the knapsack varies over time.
+Recent results in the area of runtime analysis have pointed out that algorithms such as the (1+1)~EA and Global SEMO can efficiently reoptimize linear functions under a dynamic uniform constraint.
+Motivated by this study, we investigate single- and multi-objective baseline evolutionary algorithms for the classical knapsack problem where the capacity of the knapsack varies over time.

 We establish different benchmark scenarios where the capacity changes every $\tau$ iterations according to a uniform or normal distribution.
 Our experimental investigations analyze the behavior of our algorithms in terms of the magnitude of changes determined by parameters of the chosen distribution, the frequency determined by $\tau$, and the class of knapsack instance under consideration.
-Our results show that the multi-objective approaches using a population that caters for dynamic changes have a clear advantage in many benchmarks scenarios when the frequency of changes is not too high.
-Furthermore, we demonstrate that the distribution handling techniques in advance algorithms such as NSGA-II and SPEA2 do not necessarily result in better performance and even prevent these algorithms from finding good quality solutions in comparison with simple multi-objective approaches.
+Our results show that the multi-objective approaches using a population that caters for dynamic changes have a clear advantage on many benchmarks scenarios when the frequency of changes is not too high.
+Furthermore, we demonstrate that the diversity mechanisms used in popular evolutionary multi-objective algorithms such as NSGA-II and SPEA2 do not necessarily result in better performance and even lead to inferior results compared to our simple multi-objective approaches.

 \keywords{combinatorial optimization \and dynamic constraints \and knapsack problem}